John Prescott: Integrated transport policy

 On coming to office, Prescott pursued an integrated public transport policy.
 On 6 June 1997, he said: "I will have failed if in five years time there are not...far fewer journeys by car.
 It's a tall order but I urge you to hold me to it."
 However, by June 2002, car traffic was up by 7%.
 This prompted Friends of the Earth's Tony Bosworth to say "By its own test, Government transport policy has failed".

-Prescott successfully focused attention on the role of car usage in the bigger environmental picture, and the need for effective public transport alternatives if car volume was to be reduced.
+Prescott successfully focussed attention on the role of car usage in the bigger environmental picture, and the need for effective public transport alternatives if car volume was to be reduced.
 The subsequent debate on road pricing evolved from his policy.
 A contrast was highlighted between Prescott's transport brief and an incident, in 1999, when an official chauffeur-driven car was used to transport Prescott and his wife 250 yd from their hotel to the venue of the Labour Party Conference, where Prescott gave a speech on how to encourage the use of public transport.
 Prescott explained, "Because of the security reasons for one thing and second, my wife doesn't like to have her hair blown about.
 Have you got another silly question?"
 Prescott was fined for speeding on four occasions.